MrBusiness87/Finder-Project1/README.md

   * Used two server-side APIs - Openweathermap and Ticketmaster
   * Used one third-party API - materialize.min.js
   * Interactive app which accepts user input
-  * Displays sports events with date, time, venue, and map of the sports event in the same page when the user enters a city in the search box
+  * Displays the sports events with date, time, venue, and map of the sports event.

   * User can purchase tickets using the provided link in the sports event details
   * Display weather of the city that the user entered